ptiede/VIDA.jl/docs/src/getting_started.md

 - `SlashedGaussianRing` which is a circular Gaussian ring with a flux gradient across its emission.
 - `EllipticalGaussianRing` symmetric Gaussian elliptical ring, where the emission is constant across the ring, unlike with the SlashedGaussianRing.
 - `GeneralGaussianRing` A combination of the two above where the ring is allowed to be elliptical and have a intensity gradient.
-- `TIDAGaussianRing` The GeneralGaussianRing, but where the asymmetry and flux orienation are fixed relative to one another.
+- `TIDAGaussianRing` The GeneralGaussianRing, but where the asymmetry and flux orientation are fixed relative to one another.
 - `AsymGaussian` A asymmetric Gaussian blob.
 This can be useful if you image has a strong non-ring component in it.
 - `Constant` Adds a constant flux floor to the image.
 This is very helpful for image reconstructions that tend to add small scale flux everywhere in the image.

 ### Divergences

 In order to extract features we first need a cost function that penalized our parameterized distributions ``f_\theta(x,y)``.
 Since we are considering the image as a probability distribution, one cost function would be the distance or **divergence** between two distributions.
 A probability divergence is just a functional that takes in two probability distributions p,q and is minimized iff ``p\equiv q``.

 Divergences are defined by the abstract type `AbstractDivergence`.
 Implementations of the this type are also expected to implement a functor that evaluates the divergence on some template.
-For an example see the implementation of the divergences in

 Currently we have two divergences implemented in `VIDA`